 - Responsible Investment.
 We seek to invest capital in our properties that both improves environmental performance and enhances asset value.
 During the property acquisition due diligence and annual budgeting processes, RMR assesses, among other things, environmental sustainability opportunities and physical and policy driven climate related risks. - Environmental Stewardship.
 We seek to improve the environmental footprint of our properties, including by reducing carbon emissions, energy consumption and water usage, especially when doing so may reduce operating costs and exposure to policies that call for a carbon tax or other emissions-based penalties and enhance the properties' competitive position.
 Our existing business practices are intended to align with the Task Force on Climate-Related Financial Disclosures framework across both the physical and transition risks and opportunities.
 With respect to our development and redevelopment activities, RMR considers how to best incorporate sustainability goals as part of the overall goal of any development or redevelopment project at our properties.
-In 2022, RMR announced its commitment to a goal of net zero emissions by 2050 with a 50% reduction commitment by 2030 from a 2019 baseline as it relates to Scope 1 and 2 emissions for all properties for which it directly manages energy.

 Furthermore, properties that reach specified levels of sustainability and energy efficiency may receive potential environmental designations and certifications, such as Leadership in Energy and Environmental Design, or LEED®, designations and/or "ENERGY STAR" certifications.
-LEED designations are administered by the U.S. Green Building Council.
+LEED® designations are administered by the U.S. Green Building Council.
 The ENERGY STAR program is a joint program of the U.S. Environmental Protection Agency and the U.S. Department of Energy which is focused on promoting energy efficient products and properties.
 The U.S. Government's "green lease" policies permit government tenants to require LEED® designation in selecting new premises or renewing leases at existing premises and the General Services Administration gives preference to properties for lease that have received an ENERGY STAR certification.
 Our property manager, RMR, is a member of the ENERGY STAR program.
-As of December 31, 2023, our LEED designations and ENERGY STAR certifications were as follows:
+As of December 31, 2024, our LEED designations and ENERGY STAR certifications were as follows:

-- LEED: Four of our properties containing approximately 1.3 million rentable square feet (2.0% and 3.0% of our eligible properties and eligible rentable square feet, respectively). - Building Owners and Managers Association (BOMA) 360: 28 of our properties containing approximately 5.4 million rentable square feet (14.1% and 12.4% of our eligible properties and eligible rentable square feet, respectively). - ENERGY STAR: Three of our properties containing approximately 284,000 rentable square feet (1.5% and 0.7% of our eligible properties and eligible rentable square feet, respectively). - Investments in Human Capital.
+- LEED®: Four of our properties containing approximately 1.3 million rentable square feet (2.0% and 3.0% of our eligible properties and eligible rentable square feet, respectively). - Building Owners and Managers Association (BOMA) 360: 50 of our properties containing approximately 8.4 million rentable square feet (25.4% and 19.2% of our eligible properties and eligible rentable square feet, respectively), excluding five anticipated certifications containing approximately 1.6 million rentable square feet that have been submitted and not yet awarded. - ENERGY STAR: Five of our properties containing approximately 687,000 rentable square feet (2.5% and 1.6% of our eligible properties and eligible rentable square feet, respectively). - Investments in Human Capital.
 We have no employees.
 We rely on our manager, RMR, to hire, train, and develop a workforce that meets the needs of our business, contributes positively to our society and helps reduce our impact on the natural environment. - Corporate Citizenship.
 We seek to be a responsible corporate citizen and to strengthen the communities in which we own properties.
 Our manager, RMR, regularly encourages its employees to engage in a variety of charitable and community programs, including participation in a company-wide service day and a charitable giving matching program. - Diversity and Inclusion.
 We value a diversity of backgrounds, experience and perspectives.
-As of December 31, 2023, our Board of Trustees was comprised of seven Trustees, of which five were independent trustees, two, or approximately 28.6%, were female and one, or approximately 14.3%, was a member of under-represented communities.
+As of December 31, 2024, our Board of Trustees was comprised of seven Trustees, of which five were independent trustees, two, or approximately 28.6%, were female and one, or approximately 14.3%, was a member of under-represented communities.
 RMR is an equal opportunity employer, with all qualified applicants receiving consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability or protected veteran status.